Location Leakage in Federated Signal Maps: Evaluation Setup

 \subsection{Location Privacy Metrics}

-We use the RMSE for the signal maps prediction problem as our utility metric.
+We use the RMSE for the signal maps prediction problem as our utility metric, as described at the beginning of Sec. \ref{sec:setup}.
 We also need metrics that capture how similar or dissimilar the reconstructed locations are from the real ones.
-Any FL algorithm and any defense mechanism must be evaluated w.r.t. the privacy-utility tradeoff they achieve.
+Any FL algorithm and any defense mechanism must be evaluated w.r.t. the privacy-utility trade-off they achieve.

 \textbf{Visualization.} Visually comparing the reconstructed ($x_{DLG}$) to the true locations in the batch ($D_t^k$) provides intuition.
-For example, Fig. \ref{fig:EMD_random_examples}(a) shows the real (shown in light blue) and the reconstructed (shown in color) locations reconstructed per 1h-long batches, for a user in the \campus.
+Fig. \ref{fig:EMD_random_examples}(a) shows the real (shown in light blue) and the reconstructed (shown in color) locations reconstructed per 1h-long batches, for a user in the \campus.
 One can see that the reconstructed locations match the frequently visited locations of the user.
 For example, DLG seems indeed to reconstruct locations on the right side of the figure, where we confirmed that graduate student housing is on this campus.
-This is expected, based on our key observation O2 (the characteristics of human mobility, \ie continuous trajectory, spending most of the time at a few important locations).
+This is expected, based on our key observation O2, \ie the characteristics of human mobility.

 \textbf{Distance from the Centroid.} In order to assess how accurate the attack is within a single round $t$, we use the distance $||x_{DLG}-\bar{x_t}||$, \ie how far (in meters) is the reconstructed location from the average location of points in that batch $B_t^k$.
 Based on the key observation O1, we expect this distance to be small when the attack converges.